oli-lang/oli-js/README.md

 #### oli.Compiler.generator(obj, memoryContext)
 Takes the intermediate object from the trasnformation process and performs the final code generator.
-It takes the responsabilities of the interpreter, data mutation and final transformation
+It takes the responsabilities of the interpreter, data mutation and final code generation

 #### oli.Compiler.nodes
 An object with the AST node type transformer functions